 It’s not a role or a title.

 DevOps is not a role you assume after graduating with a CS degree from a top university.
-Neither a role you’re entitled to after building test automation infrastructure for a company’s product.
+Neither is a role you’re entitled to after building test automation infrastructure for a company’s product.
 DevOps is much more than a title conferred on one person.

 It’s not about tools.